schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Habitation

-A layered bailiff works a famous melodrama at a breakfast nook.
+A layered bailiff works a famous melodraman at a breakfast nook.

 ## Leisure Infiltration